 - Students in these programs can work and earn a salary while fulfilling certification requirements.

 - Alternative certification may make job placement easier since programs are usually a collaborative effort between universities and school districts.

 Potential Drawbacks to Alternative Certification Teacher Programs

-- According to the NCEI, alternative certification programs were developed initially to meet critical teacher shortages in certain subjects and geographic areas.
-Consequently, most of these programs are in urban or outlying rural areas where teacher demand is greatest.
+- According to the Teacher Education Quarterly, alternative certification programs were developed initially to meet critical teacher shortages in certain subjects and geographic areas during the 1980s.
+Consequently, most of these programs are offered in urban or outlying rural areas where teacher demand is greatest.